bguillouet/traj-dist/README.md

 ## Performance

-Time required to compute pairwise distance between 100 trajectories (4950 distances), composed from 3 to 20 points (`data/benchmark.csv`) :
+The time required to compute pairwise distance between 100 trajectories (4950 distances), composed from 3 to 20 points (`data/benchmark.csv`) :

 | 		         | Euclidan      | Spherical |
 | ------------- |:-------------:| -----:|